 Veterinary Diagnostic Lab

-At Mill Plain Veterinary Clinic, we utilize advanced tools that help us diagnose your pet's condition accurately.
-We are able to provide a range of diagnostic services including digital radiology, bloodwork, and more.
+At Mill Plain Veterinary Clinic, we use advanced tools to diagnose your pet's health issues precisely.
+Our diagnostic services cover a wide range of tests, such as digital radiology, cardiac ultrasound imaging, bloodwork, and more.

 In-House Vet Lab & Veterinary Pharmacy in Danbury